-Denver & Rio Grande Western Railway
+Penver & Rio Grande Western Railway

-NEWSLETTER 19 - FEBRUARY 2014
+NEWSLETTER 20 - AUGUST 2014

 This On30 narrow gauge layout (American 'O' Scale (1:48) running on 16.5 mm narrow gauge track) portrays the Denver & Rio Grande Western Railway's Three Foot Gauge service in Colorado from Denver to Durango (450.2 miles) then on to Silverton (another 45 miles leading to connection with the Silverton Northern).
-The layout's operations also incorporate those on the branch line from Durango to Farmington in New Mexico (but run here as a Colorado & Southern line for variety) and on the Rio Grande Southern line between Durango and Ridgway.
+The layout's operations also incorporate those on the DRGW branch line from Durango to Farmington in New Mexico (but run here as a Colorado & Southern line for variety) and on the Rio Grande Southern line between Durango and Ridgway.
 The layout thus represents four of the railroads and a considerable proportion of the Three Foot Gauge track mileage that once existed at high altitudes (up to 10,000 feet plus) in the Rocky Mountains lying within the American states of Colorado and New Mexico.

-The layout is centred on Durango and the American Smelting & Reduction Company ore smelter around the year 1905 at the peak of freight and ore transportation for the precious metals (mainly silver) mining industry in central Colorado.
+The layout is centred on Durango and its American Smelting & Reduction Company ore smelter around the year 1905 at the peak of freight and ore transportation for the precious metals (mainly silver) mining industry in central Colorado.

-The layout has approximately 2.1 scale miles of track and is electrically divided into sections.
-There are currently 50 turnouts ('points') and a scale 48 foot diameter turntable.
+The layout has 2.1 scale miles of track and is electrically divided into sections.
+There are currently 50 turnouts (points) and a scale 48 foot diameter turntable.
 Two turnouts are for future bridge/trestle access to similar narrow gauge layouts.
 A circuit of the layout is 22 feet long, and 5 circuits make a scale mile (110 feet).
-Electric Dual Cab Control enables any two engines to be run simultaneously (but not on the same electrical section).
-There is no double-heading of trains.
+Electric Dual Cab Control enables any two engines to be run independently simultaneously (but not on the same electrical section).
+Double-heading and/or banking of trains is possible provided that the power required does not exceed that available to any section.